getgrav/grav-learn/pages/09.hosting/01.shared/05.siteground/docs.md

  ```

 You should now be able to point your browser to `http://mysiteground.com/grav` using the appropriate URL of course.

+Update [2016-03]: The path to the CLI for PHP 7 on Siteground shared hosting at this time appears to be: /usr/local/php70/bin/php-cli , and so for command line use of gpm/grav you could make an alias and then reference the php-cli directly via terminal.
+e.g. alias php-cli="/usr/local/php70/bin/php-cli"
+then you can use as:
+$php-cli bin/grav list

 Because you have followed these instructions diligently, you will also be able to use the [Grav CLI](../../advanced/grav-cli) and [Grav GPM](../../advanced/grav-gpm) commands such as: